sjbennett123/polarlarp/content/current_writeups/rygel_order/_index.md

 ---
 title: Rygel Order
 layout: plotline_overview
+description: A powerful group of dudes that want to make themselves invaluable to the people of stonewood.
 ---

-The Rygel Order are a powerful group of dudes that want to make themselves invaluable to the people of stonewood.